The 8 dimensions of recurring payments: Coverage

 Penetration of different payment methods:

-55% of people in Australia said they have access to a credit card
+63% of people in the US said they have access to a credit card

 By offering a payment method that has wide coverage and penetration in a country, you’re making your products or services available to a broader range of people.
 With greater coverage, you widen the top of the customer acquisition funnel and the pool of people that can move to the conversion stage.